 Access & Inclusion: SEND Information Report/Offer for AFMS

-The school's SEND policy (see policies) contains further information on how the school implements it's policy for pupils with Special Educational Needs.
+The school's SEND policy (see policies) contains further information on how the school implements its policy for pupils with Special Educational Needs.
 For information on admission arrangements see the school's prospectus (see Documents).
-If parents/carers would like to discuss this further please contact the school's SENDCo, Mrs K Bull.
+If parents/carers would like to discuss this further please contact the school's SENDCo, Miss C Ward or Mrs R Winch, Deputy SENDCo.

 Aston Fields Middle School – SEND Information Report